emopers/htrace/README.md

 ======
 HTrace is a tracing framework intended for use with distributed systems written in java.

-The project WAS hosted here at http://github.com/cloudera/htrace but as of December 2014, it has moved to Apache Incubator.
-Go to http://incubator.apache.org/projects/htrace and http://htrace.incubator.apache.org from here on out.
+<b>The project WAS hosted here at http://github.com/cloudera/htrace but as of
+December 2014, it has moved to Apache Incubator</b>.
+Go to http://incubator.apache.org/projects/htrace and http://htrace.incubator.apache.org
+from here on out.